MetaSmug/Hacker-Dvorak/README.md

 # Design Philosophy

-I am using a Microsoft Natural Ergonomic Keyboard 4000:
+I am currently using a Microsoft Natural Ergonomic Keyboard 4000 and designed the layout with this keyboard in mind:

 ![](ms-keyboard.jpg)